sikmat/Cloud-Computing/README.md

 # 6. A Closer Look at Cloud Services

+One of the most important benefits businesses gain from cloud computing is the ability to modularize application services so that they can be linked together to create a cohesive environment.
+The new generation of agile application development and deployment means software services can be developed and deployed virtually anywhere.

 ## The Importance of Modularity

 The importance of modularity in cloud computing underscores the shift towards designing lightweight, independent services that can be developed and deployed by small, autonomous teams.
 This modular approach offers significant advantages in terms of performance, cost-efficiency, and scalability.
 Services encapsulate essential business functions, delivering them reliably and efficiently, which is crucial in cloud environments where agility and workload portability are paramount.